 BIOL 2401 Anatomy & Physiology I

 BIOL 2420 Microbiology

 - If any of the science courses are over 5 years old, at the time of applying, it is required that the applicant take NURS 1311 Nursing Pathophysiology.

 - Successful completion of the TEAS 5 examination by the Assessment Technologies Institute (ATI) with a recommended Adjusted Individual Total Score of 70.
 Scores that comprise the benchmark for the following TEAS 5 categories are compiled by ATI and reflect the national mean.

 - English (Grammar)-64

-- To successfully complete the application process, results from the TEAS 5 examination must be available by March 15, 2015.
+- To successfully complete the application process, results from the TEAS 5 examination must be available by the Friday prior to Spring Break.
 This examination will be scheduled and administered through the Administrative Assistant of the Associate Degree Nursing Program.
 Payment instructions and scheduling for this examination is included in the packet.